kamil-mrzyglod/Oxygenize/README.md

 * `GenerationStrategy.Custom` (in development)
 * `GenerationStrategy.Mixed` (in development)

+## Installation
+Oxygenize can be installed using NuGet Packages Manager:

+`PM> Install-Package Oxygenize`

 ## How it works?
 Oxygenize takes type you want to be generated as a parameter and - depending on the selected generation strategy - either tries to generate totally random or fully customized data.
 It returns strongly typed object so no additional casts are required.